 A Measure of Light has been endorsed by the UK Sepsis Trust and the Global Sepsis Alliance, and featured on their websites, as well as others, such as the Confederation of Meningitis Organisations.
 A Measure of Light was launched on World Sepsis Day on 13 September at the Royal United Hospitals, Bath, UK, and is available to buy directly from the website (through Paypal) and on Amazon.co.uk for £8.99.
 Kirsten is also planning to deliver a number of presentations to share her experiences.
 To buy a book, request a talk or for any other information or queries, please contact Kirsten.

-Kirsten Lavine is a UK-based writer, teacher and oral historian.
-She has written or been involved with various oral history publications, including: Bear in Mind: Stories of the Troubles, Yarn Spinning, Twin Spire Life, From Baltic Sea to Baltic Wharf and Hineni: Life Portraits from a Jewish Community.
+Kirsten Lavine is a Canadian, UK-based writer, teacher and oral historian.
+She has written or worked on various oral history publications, including: Bear in Mind: Stories of the Troubles, Yarn Spinning, Twin Spire Life, From Baltic Sea to Baltic Wharf and Hineni: Life Portraits from a Jewish Community.
 This is her first true-life account of her own experiences.